 On October 31, 2006, Federal Finance Minister Jim Flaherty (the "Finance Minister") announced a proposal to apply a tax at the trust level on distributions of certain income from publicly traded mutual fund trusts at rates of tax comparable to the combined federal and provincial corporate tax and to treat such distributions as dividends to the Unitholders.
 The Finance Minister said existing trusts would have a four-year transition period and would not be subject to the new rules until 2011, (provided the Fund only experiences "normal growth" and no "undue expansion" before then).
-On December 21, 2006, the Finance Minister released the related draft legislation to implement the proposal.
+On June 22, 2007, Bill C-52 containing these rules received Royal Assent and became law.

-On December 7, 2006, Superior Plus US Holdings Inc. ("Superior US Holdings"), a wholly owned subsidiary of Superior, completed the disposition of all of the issued and outstanding shares of JW Aluminum, on a debt free basis, for a purchase price of approximately Cdn \$350 million pursuant to the terms of a stock purchase agreement dated November 8, 2006 (the "Stock Purchase Agreement") among Superior US Holdings, Palmetto Holdings Inc. (an entity affiliate with Wellspring Capital Management LLC) and JW Aluminum Holding Company.
+On December 7, 2006, Superior Plus US Holdings Inc., a wholly owned subsidiary of Superior, completed the disposition of all of the issued and outstanding shares of JW Aluminum, on a debt free basis, for a purchase price of Cdn \$356.1 million pursuant to the terms of a stock purchase agreement dated November 8, 2006 (the "Stock Purchase Agreement") among Superior USA, Palmetto Holdings Inc. (an entity affiliate with Wellspring Capital Management LLC) and JW Aluminum Holding Company.
 The Stock Purchase Agreement contained customary terms, conditions, representations, warranties and covenants for a transaction of this nature and was subject to receipt of all other necessary approvals which were subsequently obtained or waived.
 This disposition was a result of the Fund's strategic plan adopted in July, 2006.
 Proceeds from the sale were used to repay debt.